PayString/rfcs/src/spec/payid-easy-checkout.md

 with their PayID Easy Checkout enabled PayID.

 #### No New Server-Side Software

-Because the flow of PayID Easy Checkout is predicated on using the PayID Discovery Protocol and then redirecting the payer away from the merchant, all of the flow can be instrumented on the front end and doesn't require new server-side resources.

 Apart from a PayID Discovery compliant PayID Server, The PayID Easy Checkout Protocol does not require server-side software to be run by either the payer or merchant for a payment.
 The PayID server is capable of providing details